MedRAX: Medical Reasoning Agent for Chest X-ray: MedRAX

 \subsection{LLM Driven Agent}

 MedRAX employs a LLM as the core to drive a ReAct (Reasoning and Acting) loop, which breaks down complex medical queries into sequential analytical steps \cite{react}.
 The system processes a user query through iterative cycles of (1) observation - analyzing the current state and query, (2) thought - determining required actions, and (3) action - executing relevant tools and integrating findings from previous steps to inform subsequent reasoning.
 Throughout this process, the system maintains a short-term memory of user interactions, tool outputs, and images to support multi-turn interactions.
-The reasoning loop continues until the system either generates a response or asks the user for additional input (Algorithm \autoref{alg:algorithm1}).
+The reasoning loop continues until the system either generates a response or asks the user for additional input (Algorithm \autoref{alg:algorithm1_modified}).
+Further details of the core methodology are provided in \autoref{appendix:methodology}.